 I have a wonderful beekeeper friend and I expressed my fear of being stung by a bee in the garden.
 I know this is a concern for many of us, some have a severe allergy to it and it just plain hurts!
 My friend let me in on a little secret of their behavior and language.
 If they buzz right by you (even super close) you are simply in their path and they pose no harm.
 If they start “bumping” you, that’s a warning and its time to get out of dodge!
 After those warnings, stinging comes next.
 Knowing those two little tidbits has definitely given me confidence to work in the garden side by side with the bees.
 Also, don’t wear fragrance in the garden.
 We tend to wear bright colors (mainly us ladies) and then we make ourselves smell like a flower?
 No wonder bees and wasps will flock to us.
 We probably seem the like Holy Grail of all flowers to them!

-Bug can bite and can sting.
+Bugs can bite and sting.
 As a precaution, along with some Benadryl, we always keep activated charcoal on hand.
 No, this isn’t the charcoal from your barbecue or fire pit.
 This charcoal is found in the health food section or supplement section of most grocery stores.
 What does this mystery charcoal do?
-A lot of different things, we take it for food poisoning or stomach viruses but topical it has a different application.
+A lot of different things, we take it for food poisoning or stomach viruses but topical it has a different application (it can even detox your soil!).
 Activated charcoal basically absorbs toxins.
 It is even recommended to keep it in your hiking pack, because if you get bit by a rattlesnake, if applied to the bite immediately, it can buy you enough time to make it to the hospital.
 It really is life and death stuff.
 On a smaller scale, it helps with bug bites and stings.

 As soon as you get stung or bitten apply some of an activated charcoal paste (mix it with water) and bandage it.
 Don’t let the paste dry out, change and refresh as needed.
 It’s remarkable how fast it helps to heal it and take the pain away!
 I must warn you, this stuff is messy and stains.
 Don’t put it on any deep wounds (unless you want a new tattoo).
 I encourage you to research activated charcoal, it is quite amazing but with any supplement should be treated as a medication and be researched.